Resolvr-io/escrow/README.md

 TODO: Describe the danger in taker-rugpulling and why it makes sense to always use the escrow agent for settling contracts rather than only in the case of a dispute.

-TODO: Figure out whether we even need a "contract unresolved" DLC outcome.
-Could we just use the built-in DLC expiration?

 Where does this fit in?
 For Resolvr Escrow, both the bounty maker and taker would be required to agree on bounty terms